osmandapp/web/main/docs/user/personal/profiles.md

 ## Overview

-OsmAnd provides a range of default profiles designed for different activities, such as driving, cycling, walking, and more specialized ones like skiing and boating.
-These profiles are intended to optimize your navigation experience based on the type of activity you are engaged in.
-Each profile comes with a set of configurable options, allowing you to adjust settings and use additional plugins to expand functionality to match your preferences.
+OsmAnd offers a variety of default profiles tailored for different activities, including driving, cycling, walking, and more specialized activities like skiing and boating.
+These profiles are designed to enhance your navigation experience according to the activity you are engaged in.
+Each profile includes configurable options, enabling you to adjust settings and incorporate additional plugins to match your preferences.

-Certain profiles, such as *Skiing* and *Boat*, have additional features that only become available when the corresponding plugins are enabled.
-These plugins can be activated by navigating to *Menu → Plugins → Ski map view* or *Nautical map view*.
-This allows the profiles to be provided with the necessary features to meet the specific requirements of these activities.
+Certain profiles, such as *Skiing* and *Boat*, have **additional features** that only become available when the corresponding plugins are enabled.

+- Plugins can be activated by navigating to *Menu → Plugins → Ski map view* or *Nautical map view*.
+- Enabling the plugins allows the profiles to be provided with the essential features to meet the specific requirements of these activities.

-It's important to note that some profiles, such as *Truck*, *Motorcycle*, *Moped*, *Train*, *Aircraft*, *Boat* and *Horseback riding*, are not activated by default.
-To access and use these profiles, you need to manually enable them in *<Translate android="true" ids="shared_string_menu,shared_string_settings,application_profiles"/>*.
-This approach allows you to keep your list of profiles organized and relevant, activating only those that are needed for a particular use case.
+It's important to note that some profiles, such as **Truck**, **Motorcycle**, **Moped**, **Train**, **Aircraft**, **Boat** and **Horseback riding**, are not activated by default.

+- To access and use these profiles, you need to manually enable them in *<Translate android="true" ids="shared_string_menu,shared_string_settings,application_profiles"/>*.
+- This method helps maintain an organized and relevant list of profiles by activating only those required for specific activities.

 <Tabs groupId="operating-systems">